Stealth Address

 Privacy evolution:

-Wider Adoption: More protocols implementing stealth addresses.
+Wider Adoption: More protocols are implementing stealth addresses.

 Social Recovery: Stealth addresses combined with smart contract recovery.

-Threshold Cryptography: Multiple recipients sharing stealth address.
+Threshold Cryptography: Multiple recipients sharing a stealth address.

 Receive Payments Privately